 This manual describes our Quality Management System (QMS), which is based on WINS' overall Strategy.
-After six years of operation, we have now revised our Strategy using the tool of Strategy Mapping to establish our new Vision, Mission and Strategic Objectives, as well as the implications for funding, stakeholder engagement and internal processes.
+After six years of operation, in 2015 we have revised our Strategy using the tool of Strategy Mapping to establish our new Vision, Mission and Strategic Objectives, as well as the implications for funding, stakeholder engagement and internal processes.